PowerDNS/pdns/docs/appendices/EOL.rst

 End of life statements
 ======================

-The currently supported release train of PowerDNS Authoritative Server is 4.2.
+The currently supported release train of PowerDNS Authoritative Server is 4.3.

-PowerDNS Authoritative Server 4.1 will only receive correctness, stability and security updates and will be receiving security updates only after PowerDNS Authoritative Server 4.3 is released.
+PowerDNS Authoritative Server 4.2 will only receive correctness, stability and security updates and will be receiving security updates only after PowerDNS Authoritative Server 4.4 is released.
-It wil be end of life after PowerDNS Authoritative Server 4.4 is released.
+It wil be end of life after PowerDNS Authoritative Server 4.5 is released.

-PowerDNS Authoritative Server 4.0 will only receive security updates and will be end of life after PowerDNS Authoritative Server 4.3 is released.
+PowerDNS Authoritative Server 4.1 will only receive critical security updates and will be end of life after PowerDNS Authoritative Server 4.4 is released.

-PowerDNS Authoritative Server 3.x and 2.x are end of life, and will not receive any updates, not even security fixes.
+PowerDNS Authoritative Server 4.0, 3.x and 2.x are end of life, and will not receive any updates, not even security fixes.

 Note: Users with a commercial agreement with PowerDNS.COM BV or Open-Xchange